openmls/openmls/book/src/user_manual/create_key_package.md

 That is the minimum a leaf node has to advertise.

-Setting capabilities explicitly, via `KeyPackage::builder().leaf_node_capabilities(..)`, is how a client advertises more than that.
-For example, other ciphersuites, extensions, proposal types and credential types it supports.
+Setting capabilities explicitly, via `KeyPackage::builder().leaf_node_capabilities(..)`, is how a client advertises support for ciphersuites, extensions, proposal types and credential types beyond that.
-If the list does not cover what the types the key package itself uses, building it fails rather than producing a key package other clients would reject.
+If the list does not cover the extensions the key package itself uses, building it fails rather than producing a key package other clients would reject.
 Pass `CapabilitiesPolicy::Widen` to `KeyPackage::builder().capabilities_policy(..)`
 to have the missing capabilities added instead.